ehusain000/focus-flow-privacy-policy/focus-flow-privacy-policy.md

 **Effective Date:** [2025]

-Focus Flow ("we," "our," or "us") is committed to protecting your privacy.
+Focus Flow is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, and share information when you use our app, Focus Flow.

 ---